syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Retrieve-DataRow-from-GridDataBoundGrid-with-rowindex.md

 ---
 layout: post
-title: How-to-Retrieve-DataRow-from-GridDataBoundGrid-with-rowindex | Windows Forms | Syncfusion
+title: Retrieve GridDataBoundGrid in DataBoundGrid | Syncfusion
-description: how to retrieve datarow from griddataboundgrid with rowindex
+description: Learn about How to Retrieve Datarow From Rowindex in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

+# Retrieve GridDataBoundGrid in DataBoundGrid

+This page explains How to Retrieve DataRow from GridDataBoundGrid with RowIndex and more details.

-# How to Retrieve DataRow from GridDataBoundGrid with RowIndex
+## How to Retrieve DataRow from GridDataBoundGrid with RowIndex

 {% tabs %}
 {% highlight c# %}